bitmakerla/estela/docs/bitmaker-cloud/kafka.md

 ![Bitmaker Cloud Architecture](../assets/images/kafka_flow.svg)

-Estela currently works tightly with Kafka thanks to its great functionality but may be extended to work with other queueing systems.
-Implementing such behavior would require making adding the producer/consumer logic of the new system, performing changes in the entry point to match the interface of the new queuing system, and configuring some variables in the API.
+Estela currently works tightly with Kafka thanks to its great functionality, but may be extended to work with other queueing systems.